cpsamtec/virtuin/README.md

   #AWS_SECRET_ACCESS_KEY=XXXXX
   #AWS_ACCESS_KEY_ID=XXXXX
 ```
-There needs to be a collection.env stored on every computer that will be running
-a specific project/collection.yml.
-The collection.yml will also need to specify
-they location of this file for each machine.
+The collection.yml will also need to specify they location of it's corresponding
+collection.env for each machine.
+If one does not exist the default values are used.
+You will want to store any credentials for services your tasks will use in
+the collection.env.

-Virtuin variables
+Virtuin variables in collection.env
 - VIRT_DOCKER_HOST - Tells Virtuin how to access your desired Docker server.
+ This is the machine the actual services are run on.
+Typically
-Typically you would use **unix:///var/run/docker.sock** when docker is running on
+ unix:///var/run/docker.sock when docker is running on
  the same machine as Virtuin.
 If you are running docker on a different machine
  you can change accordingly.
+Default **unix:///var/run/docker.sock**
 - VIRT_BROKER_ADDRESS - The ip address of the machine running Virtuin.
 You
 will most likely leave this localhost as you will most likely have the Virtuin
 Application and Docker running on the same machine.
+Default **localhost**
 - VIRT_DOCKER_USER (optional) - Virtuin will pull your required docker images.
 If you need
 to login for private images, supply your Docker Hub username here.
 - VIRT_DOCKER_PASSWORD (optional) - Docker Hub password to match VIRT_DOCKER_USER

 You can specify additional environment variables that you would like to be available
 to your Docker containers.
 Make sure they are also specified in the **environment**
-key of your compose.
+key of your compose file.

 #### collection.yml
 ```yaml